- Social Responsibility

 This spring, the CVS Health Foundation and Truth Initiative, the national public health organization that leads truth, the nation's largest youth tobacco prevention campaign, will announce an expanded partnership to help Historically Black Colleges and Universities and community colleges across the country adopt 100% tobacco-free policies.
 This effort is especially relevant because African-American and low-income communities have been the target of tobacco industry marketing for decades.

 To increase awareness and advocacy in the communities it serves, CVS Health and the American Lung Association's LUNG FORCE are teaming up in the fight against tobacco to win the battle against lung cancer.
 The campaign, which will launch in May, will give customers an easy way to spread tobacco-free messaging in their communities and take advantage of tobacco-free resources for their towns, schools and public areas.

 Delivering Smoking Cessation Services to Cancer Patients

 CVS Health is also continuing its focus on supporting community-based cessation programs for adult smokers, who cause damage to their own health, as well as expose children to tobacco use and secondhand smoke.
-Later this year, Later this year, the CVS Health Foundation, through a partnership with the National Cancer Institute, will invest nearly $1 million to address smoking cessation in the oncology setting across several of the nation's leading cancer hospitals.
+Later this year, the CVS Health Foundation will invest nearly $1 million to address smoking cessation in the oncology setting across several National Cancer Institute-designated cancer hospitals.

 Be The First is funded through CVS Health and the CVS Health Foundation, and comprises comprehensive anti-smoking education, tobacco control advocacy and healthy behavior programming in partnership with organizations uniquely positioned to tackle this public health challenge.
 For more program information, visit www.cvshealth.com/bethefirst.